andreasfrosig/esphome_components/README.md

-# WORK IN PROGRESS!
-Not working at the moment.
+## WORK IN PROGRESS!
+Only the most basic values is extracted from the unit.

 Original work by Heine K. Madsen (https://github.com/heinekmadsen/esphome_components)